Fossj117/fossj117.github.io/_posts/2026-01-30-ways-of-knowing.md

 tag: ["sts", "technology", "plurality"]
 ---

-I am participating in a digital workshop series titled *How do we know what we know?*, with subtitle *Integration, Translation, and “Right Relationship” Across Ways of Knowing in Civic & Tech Systems*"*.
+I am participating in a digital workshop series titled *How Do We Know What We Know?
+Integration, Translation, and “Right Relationship” Across Ways of Knowing in Civic & Tech Systems*.
 It's an interesting set of themes for sure.
 In this post I will keep track of some notes and ideas as they come up for me in the series.

 ## Bridging between ways of knowing

 Session one was about the [Rights of Nature](https://en.wikipedia.org/wiki/Rights_of_nature) movement; it featured a presentation and some discussion.

-Early on in the session, the organizers offered this reflection prompt:
+Early on in the session, the organizers offered this prompt for reflection and discussion:

 > Have you ever had to translate or bridge between different ways of knowing, cultures, or institutions?
 What felt challenging, or meaningful, about that experience?